alapolloni/todo.txt-py/README.md

 2. add due:tomorrow, and the week days
 3. del ITEM# is out of range = nice error
 4. del ITEM# TERM, just delete the TERM from the item
+1. write a configuration file
-5. look for the config file in a default TODO.sh-ish location.
+2. 5. look for the config file in a default TODO.sh-ish location.
 5. stuff I dont care about and will do later
 	- -P ( hide priority (x) labels.
 	- -@